yurieplatforms/yurie/README.md

 - SEO: sitemap, robots, JSON‑LD schema
 - Dynamic OG images
 - Tailwind v4, Geist font, Vercel Speed Insights / Analytics
-- Chat playground at `/playground` with streaming text responses and image tools
+- Chat playground at `/playground` with streaming responses and image tools
-  - Tools in selector:
-    - Analyze images: upload image(s) to describe, answer questions, or get captions
+  - Attach image(s) to analyze or provide reference context
-    - Image generation: create images from text; upload reference images or a mask to edit
+  - Image generation is triggered automatically based on your prompt or attached images
   - Defaults: size=auto, quality=high, background=auto, format=png, partial_images=3, input_fidelity=high, moderation=auto
   - Streaming partial frames (0-3), revised prompt + response ID metadata
-  - Attach images for analysis or edits; mask-based edits supported when a mask is provided
+  - Mask-based edits are supported by the API, but the UI does not include a mask upload control
   - Clicking “playground” in the navbar while on `/playground` refreshes the page to reset chat
-- Reusable model selector component (`app/components/model-selector.tsx`)

 ## Quickstart